NREL/BESTEST-GSR-ARCHIVE/README.md

 ### Overview

 Currently not all ASHRAE Standard 140-2014 test cases are made.
 Only test cases required for 179D are created.
 The following sections are modeled.
-Under each section the files used and generated are summarized.
+Under each section is a list of measures, and the Excel file that high level results are created for..

 * Section 5.2 (Building Thermal Envelope and Fabric Load Tests) except for Section 5.2.4 (Ground Coupling)
     * model measure - bestest_building_thermal_envelope_and_fabric_load_tests
     * reporting measure - bestest_building_thermal_envelope_and_fabric_load_reports
         * Summary of post-processing of SQL data in the measure:
         * Unit conversion (typical)
-        * Processing data for specific dates and times (typcial)
+        * Processing data for specific dates and times (typical)
         * creating annual bins by temperature from hourly data for ff_temp_bins_section method
         * compiling min, max, and average values as needed for ff_temp_bins_section method
     * Std.
 140 XLSX - RESULTS5-2A.xlsx